selimnahimi/Zineth-Fanpatch/README.md

 Debugging the code is currently not possible.

 ## Suggestions, contribution
-- Suggestions are welcome as Issues
+- Suggestions and feedback are welcome as Issues or Discussion posts
 - Feel free to contribute using Pull Requests!

 ## Technologies used